BenTimor/DicSQL/README.md

     # Output > 3
 **A BIG NOTE:** You cannot use the 'remove' function on this type of table.
 If you want to remove a serializabled object, use a normal table for that mission.
 ## Notes
-- Everything is saved as a String on the table if you use SimpleSQL.
+- Everything is saved as a String on the table if you use DicSQL.
 - This library creates and removes tables and columns automatically. **You don't have to decide what your table looks like** or what tables you want to create.
 Just use it and the library will do everything for you.
 - You can specify to the DataBase object another default value for the database.
 You can do it by adding to its parameters `NONE="Something"`
 - This library is great for personal use and small-data.
 But can be a little slow for big-data projects.
 I recommend you to understand what's going on its files before you use it.